jqz-fps/crisol-api/README.md

 ## Installation with Docker

-If you have Docker installed, you can pull the image from this [Docker Hub Repository](https://hub.docker.com/r/jqzfps/crisol-api) and run it.
+If you have Docker installed, you can pull the image from this [Docker Hub Repository](https://hub.docker.com/r/jqzfps/crisol-api) and run it with: ```docker run -d -p 3000:3000 --name crisolapi --rm jqzfps/crisolapi```

 ## Disclaimer